codeswitchstudio/react-folio/README.md

 **User Story**

-As a developer I want to generate a webpage that displays my portfolio so that a user gets quick access to my profile, my skills, my projects and be able to contac me for work.
+As a developer I want to generate a webpage that displays my portfolio so that a user gets quick access to my profile, my skills, my projects and be able to contacT me for work.

 ---